hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 ### Naming files

 A few months from now, you may not remember what you were up to when you created a particular set of files.
+Sensible file names will make your analysis traversable by you and your collaborators, and writing the methods section for your next paper will be a breeze.
 Below is a short list of things we suggest when it comes to file naming:

 1. **Keep sample names short and meaningful.** If required, include some form of a long explanation for the sample names (i.e comment lines at the top of the metadata file, or add it in your README file).
 2. Have **unique sample names** and try to avoid names that look like dates (Dec14), times (AM1245) and other things that Excel might auto-convert.